otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-android-overview.md

 Once everything is setup, push your project to the remote repository on **GitHub**.

-Before you get to that, lets look at some important project files.
+Before you get to that, let us look at some vital project files.

 ### AndroidManifest.xml

 Go to **app > manifest > AndroidManifest.xml**

 Every application must have an `AndroidManifest.xml` file in the root of the `app` directory.
-The `AndroidManifest.xml` file specifies important information about your application to the **Android** build tools, **Android** os and **Google Play**.
+The `AndroidManifest.xml` file specifies essential information about your application to the **Android** build tools, **Android** os and **Google Play**.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>